Stash API

 Upload a File

-Upload a file to S3 and optionally specify filename and metadata
+Upload a file to S3 and optionally specify filename, expiration, and metadata

 Request URL